TritonDataCenter/manta/README.md

    output of this process will be a zone **image**, identified by uuid.
 The image is comprised of two files: an image manifest (a JSON file) and the image file itself (a binary blob).
-1. Import the image into the SDC instance that you're using to deploy Manta.
+1. Import the image into the Triton DataCenter that you're using to deploy Manta.
    (If you've got a multi-datacenter Manta deployment, you'll need to import the image into each datacenter separately using this same procedure.)
-    1. Copy the image and manifest files to the SDC headnode where the Manta deployment zone is deployed.
+    1. Copy the image and manifest files to the Triton headnode where the Manta deployment zone is deployed.
 For simplicity, assume that the manifest file is "/var/tmp/my_manifest.json" and the image file is "/var/tmp/my_image".
 You may want to use the image uuid in the filenames